-- A total of 27 places (pubs) have been assessed as having heritage significance at a local level and should be listed as heritage items within Schedule 5 of the new consolidated Inner West LEP. - Two places (pubs) are not considered to reach the threshold for heritage listing at a local level and are not recommended for inclusion in the new consolidated Inner West LEP.
+• A total of 27 places (pubs) have been assessed as having heritage significance at a local level and should be listed as heritage items within Schedule 5 of the Inner West LEP 2022.
+One of these pubs, Lewisham Hotel, is being considered separately under the Planning Proposal for Parramatta Road Corridor (Stage 1).